 With no formal design experience, I draw inspiration from various elements that are both tangible and in my imagination.
 I’m constantly taking pictures and screenshots of people, places, buildings, colours, textures and shapes.
 I think things that take form with fine lines and sense of nonchalance and nostalgia are what I am drawn to.

-How does the place you live in influence your design aesthetic?
+How does Australia influence your design aesthetic?

 What other creative outlets do you have?